 - Topsin M WSB at 1 lb/A for pears and at 0.75 to 1 lb/A for apples.
 Do not use more than 4 lb/A/season or within 1 day of harvest.
 Do not use at any time in the orchard if your packing house uses a benzimidazole (such as Mertect or Decco Salt 19) postharvest.
 Group 1 fungicide.
 2-day reentry.

 - Ziram 76 DF at 6 lb/A for gray mold.
 Do not use within 14 days of harvest.
 May irritate the skin of people who harvest fruit.
 Group M3 fungicide.
 48-hr reentry.

-- Wash fruit in one of these solutions within 6 weeks of harvest.
+- Drenched or spray with a fungicide suspension immediately after harvest.
 Make sure all fruit surfaces are covered well.
 Drenches tend to be better than sprays.
-Avoid using fungicides with the same active ingredient every year.
+Rotate fungicides from different FRAC groups every year.
 Avoid using the same fungicide twice on the same fruit.
 Resistance to fungicides has been detected in Washington.

 - Captan 50 WP at 2.5 lb/100 gal water.
 Group M4 fungicide.

 - Judge 50 WDG as packing-line spray at 1 to 1.5 lb/8 to 20 gal water for 200,000 lb fruit or as a 20 to 30 second dip at 1 to 1.5 lb/100 gal water.
 Registered for Botrytis management.
 Group 17 fungicide.